sendbird/SendBird-Desk-SDK-JavaScript/README.md

         case SendBirdDesk.Message.ClosureState.CONFIRMED:
           // do something on CONFIRMED
           break;
-        case SendBirdDesk.Message.ClosureState.DECLIND:
+        case SendBirdDesk.Message.ClosureState.DECLINED:
-          // do something on DECLIND
+          // do something on DECLINED
           break;
       }
     }